sigmorphon/sigmorphon.github.io/workshops/2023/index.md

 SIGMORPHON is pleased to welcome the following invited speakers to our workshop.

-Kyle Gorman - Graduate Center, City University of New York Carmen Saldana - University of Zurich
+Kyle Gorman - Graduate Center, City University of New York <br>
+Carmen Saldana - University of Zurich <br>

 More information will be coming soon.